-Disability, age, and pregnancy and maternity are protected characteristics with particular relevance to safety risk levels, applying across ORR’s work in this area.
-Our work also contributes to eliminating discrimination by giving due regard to groups sharing protected characteristics and promoting equality by making the railway safe for groups sharing protected characteristics to use.
-ORR’s annual health and safety report summarises our work across this area.
+Disability, age, and pregnancy and maternity are protected characteristics with particular relevance to railway safety.
+Our regulatory work contributes to eliminating discrimination and promoting equality by ensuring the railway is safe to use for groups sharing protected characteristics.
+ORR’s annual health and safety report summarises our work in this area.

 Enforcement

-The protected characteristics of workers and rail users are taken into account where appropriate.
-Our Enforcement Management Model and Enforcement Principles also reflect the effect of protected characteristics on safety risk.
+The protected characteristics of workers, rail users and members of the public are taken into account where appropriate.
+Our Enforcement Management Model (EMM) and Enforcement Principles also reflect the effect of protected characteristics on safety risk when discussing the strategic impact of any proposed enforcement action on vulnerable groups.
+The protected characteristics are mentioned in the EMM guidance on strategic factors.
 When developing new policies or procedures, we consider groups with protected characteristics when selecting stakeholder consultees and take their responses into account, recording how this has been done.

-Any investigation decisions give due regard to the effect upon groups sharing protected characteristics.
+Any investigation decisions give due regard to the effect upon groups sharing protected characteristics by requiring the application of the EMM as part of the decision-making process.
 We respond to all complaints that relate to matters covered by the accessibility legislation that we enforce using Health and Safety at Work etc Act 1974 powers and follow up breaches of legal requirements.
-Improvement notices, prohibition notices and prosecutions will refer to equality issues where relevant.
+Improvement notices, prohibition notices and prosecutions will refer to equality issues where relevant, again through the application of the EMM.

 Accident and investigation

-We follow up recommendations from Railway Accident Investigation Branch.
-When investigating accidents and complaints we take protected characteristics into account if relevant as a reasonable line of inquiry.
+We have a policy on mandatory investigations of certain types of incidents and follow up recommendations from Railway Accident Investigation Branch.
+When investigating incidents, accidents, and complaints we take protected characteristics into account if relevant as a reasonable line of inquiry.

 Where appropriate, equality analysis will be included when following up recommendations and as action is taken.
 If relevant, we will record our findings in the investigation report and take action as necessary.

-When developing policies and procedures equality is considered at an early stage, and we use equality impact assessments to identify any areas of concern where appropriate.
+When reviewing existing or developing new guidance equality is considered at an early stage, and we use equality impact assessments to identify any areas of concern where appropriate.

 Examples of our published guidance, which reference consideration of groups who share protected characteristics, include: